Tuesday, November 10, 2009

 Stop drinking those diet sodas NOW!

 What should you drink?
 Yes, water.
 But there’s no need to keep it boring.
 Add a lemon, lime or orange, or a splash of 100% real fruit juice to keep it palatable.
 Also, just give it a try for a couple of weeks.
-Your taste buds do change to the point you’ll actually crave it.
+Your taste buds do change to the point you’ll actually crave plain water.

 Committed to your health,